bxt-team/releasebird-ios-sdk/README.md

 ## License

-relasebird-ios-sdk is available under the MIT license.
+releasebird-ios-sdk is available under the MIT license.
 See the LICENSE file for more info.